 Europeana has developed a small tool that ‘dereferences' the URIs, i.e., that fetches all the multilingual and semantic data that are published as Linked Open Data for vocabulary concepts and other contextual resources on third-party services.
 Europeana currently dereferences several vocabularies from internationally established initiatives or more specific projects, which you can use as well.
 The vocabulary mappings to EDM and configuration files used for dereferencing are available on GitHub.
 If you would like to have your own Linked Open Data vocabulary dereferenced, please mention it to your Europeana contact.

-The selection of of the datasets you will perform enrichment with is a crucial step to improve the quality of the enrichment or the overall metadata.
-We recommend to follow the following steps during your selection:
+The selection of the datasets to perform enrichment with is a crucial step to improve the quality of the enrichment and the overall metadata.
+We recommend to follow the following steps during the selection:

-More details and examples of targets datasets and vocabularies can be found in this document.
+More details and examples of targets datasets and vocabularies can be found in this EuropeanaTech Task Force document.